 Entries for next year's cover will be accepted in the Fair Office during opening weekend of this year's Fair: Saturday from 9am - 7pm, and Sunday from 9am - 5pm.

 Submissions may include computer generated graphics, drawings, photographs, etc. Your entry should represent the "Howard County Fair Experience".

 The winning artist will receive an award of $250.00 plus a Season Pass to next year's Howard County Fair.
-The winning artist will be announced before the 4-H All Star Showmanship Contest in the Show Pavilion on the last Saturday of the Fair, August 15th.
+The winning artist will be announced before the 4-H All Star Showmanship Contest in the Show Pavilion on the last Saturday of this year's Fair.